b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/legendarium_v1_07112025.md

 File: xxx

+# Legendarium #

-You know thar most famous quote by the lauded female Anthropologist Mead, about never underestimating a small group of people's ability to change the World, well amplify the ability of a complex and inspiring narrative to do the same?
+You know that most famous quote by the lauded female Anthropologist Mead, about never underestimating a small group of people's ability to change the World, well amplify the ability of a complex and inspiring narrative to do the same?

 Margaret Mead’s famous quote, **“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has,”** powerfully encapsulates the transformative potential of collective human agency grounded in purpose, intentionality, and collaboration[1][2][7].